 Medical note: This page is for general education and does not provide personal medical advice.
-If hair loss is rapidly spreading, painful or burning, associated with heavy scale or crusting, a shiny scar-like scalp, or eyelash loss with eye irritation, start here: When to See a Doctor.
+If hair loss is rapidly spreading, painful or burning, associated with heavy scale or crusting, a shiny scar-like scalp, broken hairs with scalp scale, or eyelash loss with eye irritation, start here: When to See a Doctor.
 For the broader site roadmap, see Hair Loss (Complete Guide).

 Quick navigation